UCL/ucl_software_carpentry/installation/install.md

     brew install git

 Then install the [GitHub for Mac client](http://mac.github.com).

+Alternatively, you can install Git directly without Homebrew via [Git](https://help.github.com/articles/set-up-git).
+Ignore the 'set up git' section.
+Homebrew is the better route, as it will then be easier to obtain other tools you may need later.

 ### Editor and shell ###
 The default text editor on OS X *textedit* should be sufficient for our use.
 Alternatively